cheng-alvin/jas/CONTRIBUTING.md

 and a corresponding `clang-format on` comment in your code for small snippets that may break or cause issues down the line if formatted automatically.

-### Adding support for a instruction to the assembler
+## Adding support for a instruction to the assembler
-A common addition for the Jas assembler, especially since how complex the Intel x64 instruction set is, is the addition of new instructions and instruction encoder identities, which can be done by creating a instruction encoder table, adding and/or registering the instruction encoder tables to the instruction list(s), and finally testing and writing unit tests.
+A common addition for the Jas assembler, especially since how complex the Intel x64 instruction set is, is the addition of new instructions and instruction encoder identities, which can be done by creating a instruction encoder table entry, adding and/or registering the instruction encoder tables to the instruction list(s), and finally testing and writing unit tests.

 **First, define a instruction encode table:**